Pike & Shot Warfare – 17th Century formations & tactics

 The 17th Century saw a military revolution that dominated warfare for the next two and half centuries.
 Until their defeat at the Battle of Rocroi in 1643, the Spanish imperial tercios were feared as the finest infantry in Europe.
 However, smaller linear formations of pike and musket – Pike and Shot – progressively replaced these great squares of pike, shot, sword and buckler.

 Inspired by classical Roman tactics, the Dutch reforms of Prince Maurice of Nassau brought greater firepower to bear and strength in defence.
 This saw a return to linear formations.
+These were pitted against the Spanish tercios during the Eighty Years War in the Netherlands.

-Pike & Shot Files, Divisions and Companies
+Pike & Shot Companies – files, divisions & corporalships

 Both the Dutch and Swedish models of Pike and Shot warfare were based around groupings of file, division (section), company, battalion and regiment; organisational structures that persist today in the British Army.
 At its most basic level, men formed files; one man standing behind another.

 A standard foot company consisted of one pike and two musketeer divisions.
 It was a mixed grouping capable of independent operations.
-In theory, a captain’s company comprised 100 rank and file; 32 pikemen and 64 musketeers (including corporals), 2 drummers, a clerk and an armourer.
+In theory, a captain’s company comprised 100 rank and file; 32 pikemen and 64 musketeers (including corporals), two drummers, a clerk and an armourer.
 In practice, most parliamentary companies at Edgehill were closer to 70-80.

 As today, each foot regiment consisted of a number of companies (generally ten in 1642).
 The regimental colonel, lieutenant-colonel and major each nominally commanded their own (slightly larger) companies.
 Captains commanded the remaining companies.
 Company officers consisted of a lieutenant, an ensign (who carried the company colour with the pikes) and two sergeants (responsible for musket drill).

 Although part of a regiment, individual captains held commissions to recruit, equip and maintain their companies.
-They had to bear the financial risk when pay from king or parliament was inevitably in arrears.
+They had to bear the financial risk when pay from King or Parliament was inevitably in arrears.
 In some cases, they were still referred to as private companies.
 This is key to understanding the apparent ill-discipline of the time, when troops were unpaid and hungry.

 On the battlefield, companies grouped together to form a battaile or battalion.
 The pike divisions massed to form a single stand or block of pikes.
 The two musketeer divisions of a company formed a plotoon.
 These deployed to form two wings of shot that normally flanked the pike block.